kagrant001/notesEloqJS/notes.md

   }
 }

+/*
-//because we are adding Symbol.iterator to the Matrix prototype, we can now loop over the Matrix class with for/of Matrix.prototype[Symbol.iterator] = function() {
+because we are adding Symbol.iterator to the Matrix prototype, we can now loop over the Matrix
+class with for/of
+*/
+Matrix.prototype[Symbol.iterator] = function() {
   return new MatrixIterator(this);
 };